cali221/Chocolate-Sales-ETL/README.md

 ![screenshot of the Dags tab on Airflow's web UI showing the dag in completed state](https://github.com/cali221/Chocolate-Sales-ETL/blob/main/readme-images/airflow-dags.png?raw=true)

 ## Step 6
-Once Airflow has finished its first DAG run, the data marts are now available for the dashabord.
+Once Airflow has finished its first DAG run, the data marts are now available for the dashboard.
 Open the dashboard at http://localhost:8501/ to view the charts.
 <br><br>
 **Notes:**<br>
 - The charts for online store data refresh every 15 minutes and the Airflow DAG for dbt transformation runs every 10 minutes.
 As a result, new data may not appear immediately and charts may display empty states until the relevant data is available